-The Company derives its revenues amounting to P69.6 million solely from construction contracts with one of its related parties using the percentage of completion to determine the appropriate amount of contract revenues to be recognized for the reporting period.
-We have identified that the revenue recognition of construction contracts is significant to our audit due to the significance of the contract revenues, the complexity of the application of PFRS 15, Revenue from Contracts with Customers, in construction contracts, and the application of significant management judgment in determining when to recognize construction revenue and proper recognition of costs in estimating the stage of completion of the construction.
-An error in the application of the requirements of PFRS 15 and of management judgment and estimate could cause a material misstatement in the financial statements.
+The Company derives its revenues amounting to P14.9 million solely from construction contracts with one of its related parties.
+We have identified that the recognition of revenue from construction contracts is significant to our audit due to the significance of amount and the complexity of application of PFRS 15, Revenue from Contracts with Customers, including the application of significant management judgment and estimation uncertainties in recognizing revenues and related cost.
+An error in the application of the requirements of PFRS 15 and of management judgment and estimates could cause a material misstatement in the financial statements.

-The Company's disclosures on its revenue recognition policy, estimation uncertainty on accounting for revenue recognition using the percentage of completion, and contract costs and revenues are included in Notes 2, 3, 9, and 12 to the financial statements, respectively.
+The Company's disclosures on its revenue recognition policy and the related judgment and estimation uncertainties involved are disclosed in Notes 2 and 3 to the financial statements while the details of costs and revenue recognized are disclosed in Notes 9 and 12 to the financial statements, respectively.